amritlamsal123/developer_associate/README.md

   * 10 ( 5 local and 5 global) per table.
 #### How can you increase your DynamoDB secondary index limit in a region?
   * DynamoDB does not allow secondary index limit increase
-#### Conditional Writes
-  * Conditional writes are helpful in cases where multiple users attempt to modify the same item.

 #### Data types that can be indexed in DynamoDB table?
   * Number, String, Binary and Boolean can be used for sort key element of the local secondary index.
   * Set, list and map types cannot be indexed